quantumFeline/dnn-hw-1/DNN_HW1.md

 ![misclassified pairs](./classes_pairs.png)

 We can see that the distribution is pretty even, though circles are the least problems shape (which is intuitive).

+Further improvements can be likely achieved with more thorough search through the space of possible values for augmentation level, dropout level, and possibly batch normalization.